Charge correlations using the balance function in Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 2.76$ TeV

-Recently, the STAR collaboration extended their balance function studies in Au--Au collisions at $\sqrt{s_{NN}} = 200$~GeV \cite{Ref:BalanceFunctionSTAR2}, confirming the strong centrality dependence of the width in \deta~but also revealing a similar dependence in \dphi, the latter being mainly attributed to radial flow.
-Finally, in \cite{Ref:PrattAzimuthalAngle} the authors fitted the experimentally measured balance function at the top RHIC energies with a blast--wave parameterization and argued that in \dphi~the results could be explained by larger radial flow in more central collisions.
-However the results in \deta~could only be reproduced when considering the separation of charges at freeze--out implemented in the model.
-They also stressed the importance of performing a multi--dimensional analysis.
-In particular, they presented how the balance function measured with respect to the orientation of the reaction plane (i.e. the plane of symmetry of a collision defined by the impact parameter vector and the beam direction) could probe potentially one of the largest sources of background in studies related to parity violating effects in heavy--ion collisions \cite{Ref:AliceParity}.
+Recently, the STAR Collaboration extended their balance function studies in Au--Au collisions at $\sqrt{s_{\rm NN}} = 200$~GeV \cite{Ref:BalanceFunctionSTAR2}, confirming the strong centrality dependence of the width in \deta~but also revealing a similar dependence in \dphi, the latter being mainly attributed to radial flow.
+Finally, in \cite{Ref:PrattAzimuthalAngle} the authors fitted the experimentally measured balance function at the top RHIC energies with a blast-wave parameterization and argued that in \dphi~the results could be explained by larger radial flow in more central collisions.
+However the results in \deta~could only be reproduced when considering the separation of charges at freeze-out implemented in the model.
+They also stressed the importance of performing a multi-dimensional analysis.
+In particular, they presented how the balance function measured with respect to the orientation of the reaction plane (i.e. the plane of symmetry of a collision defined by the impact parameter vector and the beam direction) could probe potentially one of the largest sources of background in studies related to parity violating effects in heavy-ion collisions \cite{Ref:AliceParity}.

-In this article we report the first results of the balance function measurements in Pb--Pb collisions at $\sqrt{s_{NN}} = 2.76$~TeV with the ALICE detector \cite{Ref:AlicePPR,Ref:AliceJinst}.
-The article is organized as follows: Section~\ref{Section:ExpSetup} briefly describes the experimental setup, while details about the data analysis are presented in Section~\ref{Section:DataAnalysis}.
+In this Letter we report the first results of the balance function measurements in Pb--Pb collisions at $\sqrt{s_{\rm NN}} = 2.76$~TeV with the ALICE detector \cite{Ref:AlicePPR,Ref:AliceJinst}.
+The Letter is organized as follows: Section~\ref{Section:ExpSetup} briefly describes the experimental setup, while details about the data analysis are presented in Section~\ref{Section:DataAnalysis}.
 In Section~\ref{Section:Results} we discuss the main results followed by a detailed comparison with different models in Section~\ref{Section:Comparison}.
 In the same section we present the energy dependence of the balance function.
 We conclude with the summary and a short outlook.